 4| ACTIVELY PARTICIPATE IN YOUR PARTNER’S HOBBY

-Now sure, you don’t have to do everything together with your partner, but showing active interest in their hobby can only help to improve your person connection!
-Find out about their favourite sports team, watch their favourite movies or shows along with them, cook together.
+Now sure, you don’t have to do everything together with your partner, but showing active interest in their hobby can only help to improve your personal connection!
+Find out about their favorite sports team, watch their favorite movies or shows along with them, cook together.
 Basically, just show up, and let them know that their interests matter to you as well.

 5| SET UP 30 SURPRISES FOR YOUR PARTNER